Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/Automake/README.md

 ## Prerequisites

-PS2 Linux comes with Automake 1.4 pre-installed, but building certain software natively on PS2 Linux requires a newer Autoconf version.
+PS2 Linux comes with Automake 1.4 pre-installed, but building certain software natively on PS2 Linux requires a newer Automake version.
 The procedure below will not replace the pre-installed Automake 1.4 on PS2 Linux, but will instead install alongside it.

 ## Building for PS2 Linux